 As boys get older, it can be difficult to keep them engaged in church – particularly on Sundays.
 It can also be a challenge for us, as men, to find opportunities to talk about our faith with the boys.
 A Men and Boys Sunday Breakfast is a fun and purposeful way to spend time together.
 Find out more here.

-Who Let The Dads Out? is all about engaging dads as parents in their wider family context – with their wives/partners.
+Who Let The Dads Out? is all about engaging dads as parents in their wider family context.
 So just once in a while (maybe once a year), invite the mums along to a Who Let The Dads Out? session so that they can see what happens.
 Be aware of any single dads in your group and make sure you discuss this with them before you start to promote/advertise it.

 Again, this is a good idea to do perhaps just once a year.
 Arrange a day trip to the seaside or other attraction for all your dads, their wives/partners and their children.
 Each family can be responsible for their own packed lunch, travel, and so on, but you can plan some suitable games that everyone who wants to can join in.